How to Upgrade a Capital One Card

 Also know, if you’re upgrading to a card with an annual fee, you may have to have your account open for a full year, since the Credit Card Accountability Responsibility and Disclosure (CARD) Act restricts credit card companies from increasing your annual fee within a year of opening your account.

 Check your credit score.
 Knowing where your credit score stands can help give you some insight as to which card products you may qualify for.
-You can access your credit score for free and without generating a hard inquiry in a variety of ways, including through LendingTree or through Capital One’s CreditWise.
+You can access your credit score for free and without generating a hard inquiry in a variety of ways, including through LendingTree Spring or through Capital One’s CreditWise.

 How to upgrade a Capital One card